JuliaPOMDP/ParticleFilters.jl/docs/src/example-pomdps.md

 We can then plot the particle distribution at each step using Plots.jl.

-Note that as the belief passes through the light region (centered at y=5)
+Note that as the belief passes through the light region (centered at y=5), the belief concentrates on a single state.

 ```@example pomdps
 @gif for b in belief_hist(history)